vyos/vyos-documentation/docs/automation/terraform/terraformGoogle.rst

   ##############################################################################
-  # Build an VyOS VM from the Marketplace
+  # Build a VyOS VM from the Marketplace
   #
   # After deploying the GCP instance and getting an IP address, the IP address is copied into the file
   #"ip.txt" and copied to the Ansible node for provisioning.